 - The noncustodial parent has abandoned the child

-Social services will determine whether a parent has abandoned the child or is unfit.
-If the noncustodial parent has paid support, maintained a relationship with the child, and in the case of the father, has signed a paternity affidavit, that parent must give consent before a second-parent adoption can be approved.
+Social services will initially determine whether a parent has abandoned the child or is unfit, and then may seek to have the noncustodial parent's rights terminated.
+If the noncustodial parent has paid support and maintained a relationship with the child, that parent must give consent before a second-parent adoption can be approved.

 Once a second-parent adoption is successful, the adoptive parent has the same rights and duties as a biological parent.
 This means that if the couple ever separates, the adoptive parent has custody and visitation rights and a duty to support the child.

 Only one parent can claim the children as dependents on their taxes if the parents are unmarried.
 Either unmarried parent is entitled to the exemption so long as they support the child.

 Typically, the best way to decide which parent should claim the child is to determine which parent has the higher income.
 The parent with the higher income will receive a bigger tax break.
 The parents can agree to split the tax return, even though only one parent is receiving it.

 If the parents do not agree, they can complete a form (Form 8332) with the Internal Revenue Service (IRS) to claim their child for exemption on their taxes.
 If you have questions about your taxes, you should connect with a tax professional or tax attorney to help you navigate your taxes.

 Many times, issues arise when a nonparent, who is living with the child, acts as that child's parent regarding certain decisions.
 The legality of this nonparent's authority to do this depends on several factors: